gianni001/ExileReborn/readme.md

 	/* ObjectViewDistance   */ VOV = 1300;
 	/* ShadowViewDistance   */ SVD = 100;

+Note: Your servers persistent world will begin at the time defined inside your exile_server_config\config.cpp

 You are allowed to use these files un-altered.